 You’re here for “Sue Lloyd in fur,” right?
 Because you’re gonna get a lot of that from here on out in the movie.
 Also, horse smooches.

 I posted about a possible fur coat continuity error with Christmas Vacation.
 I am 100% sure there’s a continuity error here.
-This sequence includes two shots, one inside the car, one outside.
+This sequence includes two shots, one inside the car, and one outside.
 Here’s Fontaine inside the car.

 And here is a simple of the short cutaway shots from the exterior looking inside.
 This is an entirely different coat.
 I suspect the severe reflections on the windshield were shot on purpose when they realized just how different the two coats were because they fully interfered with a clear view of Fontaine.